-- Focus on easy-to-collect, easy-to-assess indicators, and ensure that every effort has been made to reduce measurement errors and missing data. - Limit the number of predictors used by the model to about 10-12,2 in order to facilitate data collection and access to high-quality data. - Use reliable data to calibrate the model, ideally from a large sample whose coverage overlaps as much as possible with the geographic area of the target population. - Incorporate basic child-level predictors (e.g. age, gender and school status) into the risk model to improve performance. - Set up the model to predict the risk for the household, rather than for the child, as this improves a model's ability to identify cases of child labour, as well as being more practical on the operational level.
+- Focus on easy-to-collect, easy-to-assess indicators, and ensure that every effort has been made to reduce measurement errors and missing data. - Limit the number of predictors used by the model to about 10-12, in order to facilitate data collection and access to high-quality data. - Use reliable data to calibrate the model, ideally from a large sample whose coverage overlaps as much as possible with the geographic area of the target population. - Incorporate basic child-level predictors (e.g. age, gender and school status) into the risk model to improve performance. - Set up the model to predict the risk for the household, rather than for the child, as this improves a model's ability to identify cases of child labour, as well as being more practical on the operational level. - Where applicable, carefully choose a cut-off value on the basis of its distribution, local context and prior knowledge (e.g. national prevalence rate), and operational strategy and constraints.